bbatsov/emacsredux/_posts/2016-02-07-auto-indent-your-code-with-aggressive-indent-mode.md

 does.
 When you edit your code it will adjust the indentation automatically.
 It's easier to show this than to explain it.

-Here's one example showing `agressive-indent-mode` enabled in `emacs-lisp-mode`:
+Here's one example showing `aggressive-indent-mode` enabled in `emacs-lisp-mode`:

 ![lisp example](https://raw.githubusercontent.com/Malabarba/aggressive-indent-mode/master/lisp-example.gif)